 The Criswell Housing Program is at the center of spiritual and student life at Criswell College.
 Residents live with one to three other students in an apartment and face the challenges and triumphs of daily college life together.
-It goes far beyond providing convenient, affordable, and quality housing for students.
 The Criswell Housing Program serves as a vital network to maximize the student life experience as well as provide a framework within which students grow relationally, academically, and spiritually.
-The college endeavors to support, encourage, and develop students in every area of their lives.

 To participate in the Housing Program, students must live in student housing as arranged by Criswell College.
 The college has an arrangement with a local apartment management company to provide housing for students.
 See the Student Housing Office for rates and other information.